Who was Cleopatra VII? - A Guide for Primary Schools

 But perhaps the most useful relic to depict Cleopatra's appearance is this sculpture, made during her visit to Rome in 46 - 44BC:

 What is beauty?
-The idea of beauty changes frequently through history.
+The idea of beauty changes frequently throughout history.
 Would the inhabitants of Ancient Rome or Egypt have found Ariana Grande or Taylor Swift beautiful?
 Possibly not.
 Beauty is in the eye of the beholder.

 Either way, Cleopatra was thought of as intelligent and charming with a lovely voice.
 Roman Historian Cassius Dio wrote that she had, ‘a most delicious voice and a knowledge of how to make herself agreeable to everyone.”
 Whilst Greek Historian Plutarch said, "there was sweetness also in the tones of her voice; and her tongue, like an instrument of many strings, she could readily turn to whatever language she pleased."